SaiMani-Ritish/Personal-Finance-Tracker/README.md

 - **Dashboard:**
   - Displays financial overviews, including income trends and categorized expenses.
   - Interactive charts for better visualization of our spending and savings.
-  - AI-powered chatbot for financial queries and insights.

 - **Expense Manager:**
   - Allows users to log expenses with details like name, category, amount, and date.
   - Edit and delete expenses to keep records updated.
-  - Filters for sorting expenses based on date, category, and amount.
+  - Filters for sorting expenses based on date.

 - **Budget Planner:**
   - Enables users to set monthly budgets for different spending categories.